Artist Statement

 Dawn’s work encapsulates her love for nature’s complexities while at the same time respecting the simplicity of its truths and resilience.
 Whether her more intricate work or larger bolder work, it is recognisable by its naïve qualities.
 She has taken much inspiration from the work of Alfred Wallis particularly with her boat themed tiles and plaques.

 Her more intricate design ideas originate from specific related moments in time.
 She developed early on a love of delftware and has fond memories of the blue delft flower designs on the mosaic like square chocolates she loved as a child.
 On one of her research museum visits, she recalls being struck by flower designs incised into bricks and the links in armour allowing movement.
-Combined with her love of intricate stitched designs, this led her to create her first nature printed small sewn-together clay tiles which capture the flower or seed head which never cease to amaze her.
+Combined with her love of intricate stitched designs, this led her to create her first nature printed small sewn-together clay tiles which capture a flower or seed head.
 The simple plants create the better masterpieces in her view.
 Her palette for this work has been predominantly blue, while at the same time introducing subtle tones of red, green, yellow and a dark slate grey.
-These interestingly mirror the palette of traditional Cornish ware, for which she developed a taste early on.
+These interestingly mirror the palette of traditional Cornish ware, which she also loves.
 The hanging tiles are still one of her most popular staple creations.

 In contrast to the intricacies of her smaller work, Dawn depicts the simplicity of nature with larger more naïve outdoor sculpture created from crank type clay, used for its robustness, stone-like quality and interesting toasted appearance.
-These larger pieces, animals, faces, pots sometimes quirky or abstract or incorporating a moving part are highly simplified, their shape and natural colour contrasting with the greenery.
+These larger pieces, animals, faces, pots sometimes quirky or abstract or incorporating movement are highly simplified, their shape and natural colour contrasting against plants.

 Moving forward

-The future is exciting as Dawn draws on significant art learning experiences.
-She has attended numerous master workshops using a huge breadth of technique and material.
-She aims to develop one of her trademark incised white line techniques inspired by a one off memorable John Maltby week long workshop she attended.
-Her work with the Nature Printing Society in Oregon has led to seaweed nature printing on clay, also inspired by the influence Anna Atkins, 19th century nature printer.
+The future is exciting as Dawn focuses on her artwork and draws on significant knowledge.
+She has attended numerous master workshops using a huge breadth of techniques and materials.
+She continues to develop her trademark incised white line ceramics inspired by a memorable week spent with John Maltby.
+Her work with the Nature Printing Society in USA has led to wood and seaweed nature printing on clay.